OfficeDev/office-js-docs-pr/docs/outlook/add-in-requirements.md

 ## Client requirements

-- The client must be one of the supported application for Outlook add-ins.
+- The client must be one of the supported applications for Outlook add-ins.
 The following clients support add-ins:

    - Outlook 2013 or later on Windows
    - Outlook 2016 or later on Mac